SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/session-running-locally.rst

     container directly and use the shell.

-    First, find your renku session's container ID by listing your running sessions:
+    First, find your renku session's ID by listing your running sessions:

     .. code-block:: shell-session